onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     Cultural/Biblical Usage: The city is a central focus in the Bible, symbolizing God's presence, the heart of the Davidic kingdom, and a site of redemption. https://share.google/aimode/VFxv22ALARBZXSS4S

-Maybe a party in the us should form with such internal governance Whatever comes put of a politician’s mouth should be downstream from such a collective intelligence Within identity self governing politics
+Maybe a party in the US should form with such internal governance Whatever comes put of a politician’s mouth should be downstream from such a collective intelligence Within identity self governing politics